TryGhost/docs/content/concepts/routing.md

   /about/team/: about-team
   ```

+For more information about custom pages, check out the [custom pages](/tutorials/custom-home-page/) tutorial.

 ---

 ## Collections

-Collections allow you to create groups of posts that match a filter.
-A collection alters the URL for all posts that match the filter with a permalink.
-Each collection has an index URL where all posts in that collection are listed and paginated.
+Collections allow you to create groups of posts that match a filter, and alters the URL for all posts.
+Each collection has an index URL where all posts in that collection are listed and paginated and posts can only belong to one collection.

+Use a collection when you want to create distinct areas on your site, where posts belong explicitly to one group or another.
+If you're building a content hub that does not affect the URL of posts, check out the `controller: channel` [property](/concepts/routing/#controller-channels).

 ### Content structure

-It's possible to have a single collection that contains all posts (like the default collection).
+It's possible to have a single collection that contains all posts - like the default `index` collection.
 Alternatively you can use multiple collections to split your site into distinct areas such as `/blog/` and `/podcast/`.
-Structure:
+Example structure:

 ```yaml
 collections: